fgsfdsfgs/pbgl/README.md

 # Credits
 * NXDK authors and contributors for NXDK and the libraries included in it
 * mborgerson for xsm64, which taught me a lot about PBKit
+* xemu authors and abaire for figuring out how the GPU works
 * dracc for XGU
 * JayFoxRox for xgu-gl